Sonny Franzese: Rise in the Colombo crime family

 In the late 1930s, Franzese worked under Joseph Profaci, boss of the Profaci crime family (later named the Colombo crime family).
 His first arrest came in 1938, for assault.
-In 1942, in the midst of World War II, he was drafted to the United States Army, but was discharged later that year classified as "psychoneurotic with pronounced homicidal tendencies".
+In 1942, in the midst of World War II, he was drafted to the U.S. Army, but was discharged later that year classified as "psychoneurotic with pronounced homicidal tendencies".
 Court papers accused him of committing rape against a waitress in 1947, but he was never arrested in relation to the crime.

 Franzese operated out of New York City and New Jersey and was involved in racketeering, fraud, and loansharking.
 He was also a regular at the Copacabana and met such stars as Frank Sinatra and Sammy Davis Jr. on a frequent basis.
 He was also a boxing fan of Rocky Graziano.
 He became a made man in 1950, and served in the crew of Sebastian "Buster" Aloi, father of former Colombo family acting boss Vincenzo Aloi.
 He is believed to have been elevated to caporegime or captain in the Colombo family in the mid 1950s by Profaci.
 By 1963, he had been promoted to underboss by boss Joseph Colombo.
 In the 1950s and 1960s, Franzese listed his official occupation as an owner of a dry-cleaning store in Brooklyn.

 In 1967, Franzese gained a financial interest in a new recording company, Buddah Records.
-Franzese used Buddah to launder illegal mob earnings and to bribe disc jockeys with payola.
+He used Buddah to launder illegal mob earnings and to bribe disc jockeys with payola.
 He also infiltrated and began to make money through the owner of Calla Records, Nate McCalla, until the recording label ceased operations in 1977, and McCalla was murdered execution style in 1980.

 Trial and conviction

 He was accused of murdering Genovese crime family hitman-turned-informant Ernest Rupolo in 1964 on the orders of Vito Genovese.
 Rupolo was shot and stabbed several times before his feet were attached to two concrete blocks and his hands tied before being dumped into Jamaica Bay.
 He was arrested with nine other people on April 13, 1966, and during his trial, the prosecution produced records that claimed that Franzese had killed between 30 and 50 people.
 Franzese was later acquitted of the murder.

 However, on March 3, 1967, Franzese was convicted in Albany, New York of masterminding a series of four bank robberies across the country in 1965, and was finally sentenced to 50 years in prison at United States Penitentiary, Leavenworth, by judge Jacob Mishler in 1970, after several denied appeals.
 His son, Michael, alleged that when Mishler sentenced his father, Franzese declared, "You watch.
 I'm gonna do the whole 50".

-Franzese's nephew, Salvatore Franzese, reportedly headed Franzese's gambling operations while Franzese was in prison.
+Franzese's nephew Salvatore reportedly headed his gambling operations while he was in prison.
 In 1978, Franzese was released on parole but returned to prison in 1982 for a parole violation.
 In 1984, Franzese was released on parole again.
 Until 2008, he was never charged with another crime, although he would return to prison on parole violations on at least six occasions.